CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

 ## [1] 48
 ```

-# Analysis: 1998 & 2017 Generation
+# Analysis: 1998 & 2017 Comparison

 ## Distribution tests

 The following table shows summary statistics for each fuel source by year.
 Hydro contributes the majority of energy in each year but coal has the highest half-hourly mean in each year suggesting that is makes large contributions at specific times.
-This is supported by the maximum values which show coal as the 'peaked' energy producer in 1998 although this has faded by 2017 where it shows similar maxima to gas and hydro.
-Note that 2 of the 4 the Huntly coal-fired units have been [mothballed/retired](https://en.wikipedia.org/wiki/Huntly_Power_Station) during this period.
+Comparing the mean and median for coal shows how skewed this distirbution was in 1998 although far less so in 2017.
+This is also supported by the maximum values which show coal as the 'peaked' energy producer in 1998 although this has faded by 2017 where it shows similar maxima to gas and hydro.
+Note that 2 of the 4 the Huntly coal-fired units were [mothballed/retired](https://en.wikipedia.org/wiki/Huntly_Power_Station) during this period.

 The boxplot shows the distribution of half-hourly observations by month and year.
 It clearly shows the use of coal in June 1998, non-use in December 1998 but re-use in December 2017 where there appears little differnece between winter & summer use for most fuels.
 We also see the emergence of wind by 2017.